Frequently Asked Questions

 What stays on the free plan? +

 Free accounts get Today with routines, doses, and health readings for the last three local calendar days (full detail inside that window).
-You can still move the date strip to older days; outside that window the app explains that full calendar history is a Family benefit—see Today and history.
+You can still move the date strip to older days; outside that window the app explains that full calendar history is a Family Care benefit—see Today and history.

-What does the Family plan include? +
+What does Family Care include? +

 • Shared family coordination — Multiple caregivers working from the same family data with appropriate sharing.